andis-spr/fzf-bookmarks/README.md

 - Manage bookmarks collection via your favorite text editor and version control.

-- Portable and made to run from macOS, Linux and Windows command-line interfaces.
+- Portable and made to run from macOS, GNU/Linux and Windows command-line interfaces.

 ## Incentive